ArinZBryan/A-Level-Notes/Computer Science/Graphs and Trees.md

 ## Graphs
 A graph is a network of nodes, connected via pointers.
 Each link between nodes is called an edge, and each node a vertex.
 A vertex may link to itself, or to another vertex that links to itself.
 A vertex may also be bi-directional or have a weight.
-It is because of this, that it is important to note the lack of a heirarchy / order (there are no root / parent / child nodes).
+It is because of this, that it is important to note the lack of a hierarchy / order (there are no root / parent / child nodes).

 In a graph, there may be several unconnected subgraphs.